adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 **Software**

+The software we are going to use in the first section is ***FastQC***.
+The software was develop by the Babraham Bioinformatics and has an open-source license.
+Read more and download from [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+Once downloaded, unzip the file `unzip fastqc_<version>.zip`.
+The files inside are pre-build and the software is ready to use.
+The software can run as an desktop interface or a terminal program.
+Add the path for quick access.

-The software we are going to use in the first section is ***BWA***.
+The software we are going to use in the second section is ***BWA***.
 There are many available softwares for mapping reads, for example, TopHat, MAQ or Bowtie.
 This [article](https://academic.oup.com/bioinformatics/article/28/24/3169/245777) list a large number of them.
 Different software may have different qualities or specializations depending the input.
 I do not have any especial interest in using _BWA_ for the tutorial, as long as it has a fast algorithm.

 Download the software ***BWA*** from [here](bio-bwa.sourceforge.net).
 Place the file in the folder you prefer and run the following to decompress: